subygan/subygan.github.io/notes/staying-positive.md

 Obviously it is good to think of the negative side of things.
 But the default should always be being positive.
 This is similar to the idea behind `Occams razor` it is better to assume ignorance than maleficence

+Think of all the use cases where, Homeopathic medicines work.
+Might be anecdotal and might not be replicable but that doesn't mean that looking forward towards a brighter future doesn't help deal with live.

 ### What am I fixing?
 - Being negative about most things.
 - Start most things with "But....".